7 Things to Know About the iPhone XR iOS 14.7.1 Update

-If you decide to install iOS 14.1 on your iPhone XR, it requires a fairly large download if your phone is currently running Apple’s iOS 14.0.1 software.
+If you decide to install iOS 14.7.1 on your iPhone XR, it requires a fairly small download if your phone is currently running Apple’s iOS 14.7 firmware.

-If your phone is running an older version of iOS, your iOS 14.1 upgrade will be much larger.
+If your phone is running an older version of iOS, your iOS 14.7.1 upgrade will likely be larger.
 That’s because the features and fixes from the update(s) you skipped are baked into the firmware.